junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### I can QC my Atmos mix on a PC
 FALSE.
 As of 2020, there are no THD/EC3 Atmos decoders for PC.
 You must use a AVR.
 The situation may change in the future.
 If you have DTS-X or Auro-3D suites, those may include a decoder.

+### It is hard to decide whether a track should be bed or object
+FALSE.
+Bed tracks will be sent to the speakers and may be arrayed.
+Objects will be pinpoint.
+In general, If something moves it should be an object, and for Atmos, if it is at height, it should also be an object.
+Since a 7.1.2 bed can't reproduce all height positions.

 ### There is no way to avoid undesirable downmix behavior
 FALSE.
 You can: